-The Freddie Mac Foundation Child and Adolescent Protection Center is the only medical center in the District of Columbia with a team of health professionals dedicated to victims of child abuse and their families, and one of the few hospitals in the country using a team approach to assessing and treating these victims.
+The Freddie Mac Foundation Child and Adolescent Protection Center at Children’s National Hospital is the only medical center in the District of Columbia with a team of health professionals dedicated to victims and survivors of child abuse and their families.
+We are one of few hospitals in the country using a team approach to assessing and treating these individuals.

 - Psychological testing

-- Educational, psychological, developmental, and parent-child relationship assessments
+- Educational, psychological, developmental, psychosexual and parent-child relationship assessments

-- Individual and family therapy for victimized children (age 4-22 years for non-offending mental health services)
+- Individual victimized child and adolescent therapy for victimized children

-April is National Child Abuse Prevention Month, and it is important to educate ourselves, our colleagues, and the community on the effects of child abuse, how to identify it, steps after identifying and how we can become more involved in preventing it.
-Please stop by the Child and Adolescent Protection Center for more information or visit U.S. Department of Health and Human Services, National Child Abuse Prevention Month website.
+It is important to educate ourselves, our colleagues and the community on the effects of child abuse, including how to identify it, steps after identifying and how we can become more involved in preventing it.
+Please stop by the Child and Adolescent Protection Center for more information or visit the National Child Abuse Prevention Month website.